-Enabling Telnet or HTTP Connections (Telnet/Http)
+Enabling Telnet or HTTP Connections (Telnet or HTTP)

-Any node on the network (or radio), that supports the telnet protocol may connect to the Console Port.
-Also any node on the network that can run a Web browser may access the Console menus.
+Any node on the infrastructure (or radio) that supports the telnet protocol may connect to the Console Port.
+Also any node on the infrastructures that can run a Web browser may access the Console menus.
 See "Telnet Access" and "Web Access".